sergiu-burlacu/sergiu-burlacu/content/publication/mental-accounting/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Priolo, Giulia, et al.
+- Giulia Priolo and others

 # Author notes (optional)